Jaden Ivey and the Chicago Bulls

 Who am I representing?

-What is the cost of this moment?
+What is the impact of this moment?

 Alignment doesn’t silence you.
 It guides you.